Listing summary

 In addition, to address the environmental impact of their research activity, organisations based in high-income countries must:

-• Be signatories of the Concordat for the Environmental Sustainability of Research and Innovation Practice where they are based in the UK.
+• By the end of 2024 be signatories of the Concordat for the Environmental Sustainability of Research and Innovation Practice where they are based in the UK.
 Organisations in other high-income countries should follow the principles of the concordat.

 • Have an organisation-wide sustainability policy with science-based targets to reduce scope 1 and 2 carbon emissions to net zero and by the end of 2024 they must have a plan for achieving this.
 In future we will also expect organisations to have plans for Scope 3 emissions.